-Adults who are unemployed, underemployed, or who are seeking a career change find assistance through this program.
-The goal of the Human Resources Development program is to educate and train individuals for success in the workplace.
-The program focuses on employment training, counseling, and assistance in preparing individuals for entry or reentry into the workforce.
-Courses are available in career exploration and planning, job seeking and job keeping strategies, study skills, economic literacy, and computer skills training.
-HRD instructors assist students in many areas including communication skills, career decision-making, problem solving, self-assessment, skills identification and awareness, interviewing, résumé writing, and application completion.
+Individuals in transition, dislocated workers, unemployed, WIA eligible, and anyone interested in self-improvement find assistance through this program.
+The goal of the Human Resources Development program is to educate and train individuals for success in program focuses on upgrading job skills, enhancing and the workplace.
+The developing educational skills, increasing economic self-sustainability, training the workforce for jobs and the changing workplace, and assisting participants in obtaining meaningful employment and training opportunities.
+Core services available for individuals include instruction and training, assessments, career counseling, job search assistance, resume preparation, and links to supportive services.
+For employers and agencies, core services available include skills training, resume writing, interviewing, and applications; pre-hire assessments; pre- and post-employment training services, and pool of applicants for hire.
 Fees for HRD courses are waived for those who are unemployed, who have received notification of pending layoff, or who meet income eligibility requirements.
 For additional information or to register for HRD classes, please call 336-633-0268.